info201b-au20/group6-project/README.md

 3) Are there specific neighborhoods that have more Airbnb listings or share common qualities?

+4) How is the price impacted by the type of listing, the neighborhood, and the number of bedrooms?
+Addititionally, what is the average price of a listing with a given number of bedrooms and bathrooms in a given area?

+5) How does being a superhost impact the listing?

 ## Finding Data

 ### Boston Airbnb Dataset